macskas/pptp-ipup-helper/README.md

 # pptp-route-helper

-Linux PPTP route helper for automatic DHCP classless routes (Classless-Static-Route Option 121, Classless-Static-Route-Microsoft Option 249)
+Linux PPTP route helper for automatic DHCP classless routes ( Classless-Static-Route, rfc3442-classless-static-routes, Option 121, Classless-Static-Route-Microsoft, ms-classless-static-routes, Option 249 )

-I havent tested it with FreeBSD/Mac, but it should support those if you specify -r bsd.
+This scripts is useful if you have MacOS/FreeBSD or Linux clients in your network and they are using PPTP VPN.
+You do not have to hardcode routing for them, you can just use this script to receive and add routes automatically.
+And you only have to modify your route settings in your DHCP server after that.

+(For the server part: http://www.janoszen.com/2012/08/07/in-search-of-the-perfect-vpn-solution/)

 ### perl module dependency
 - Getopt::Std